ConsoleTVs/ConsoleTVs/README.md

 I'm **Èrik**, an ICT systems engineer.
 I am a language freak and can code in any major language on many different areas of computing.
 From plain old C-99 to modern Rust.

+**I work professionally on any of those areas:**

+- Website/Mobile/Desktop Design
+- Website/Mobile/Desktop Front-end
+- Back-end Engineering / API Design & Implementation
+- Database Tasks & Administration
+- CLI Applications or Services
+- Unix Dev-ops

+I've also made my own programming language as part of a bachelor thesis at https://github.com/nuua-io

+## Working Areas & Languages / Frameworks used.

+Are you here to check some of my work and languages / tools I use?
+Below you'll find a categorized list to check it out.

 The order of the languages listed can be interpreted from left to right based on the level of proficiency on it.
 Starting with the most proficiency on the left.

-I've also made my own programming language as part of a bachelor thesis at https://github.com/nuua-io

-## Working Areas & Languages / Frameworks used.

-Here to check my work or stuff I work with to make a computer go *beep boop* ?

 ### High performance & efficiency

 For those who seek high performance low-level applications.

-#### Example repositories

 <table>
   <tr>